Kruceo/Synco/README.md

 It was created to synchronize configuration files for applications that lack a native sync feature, providing a seamless and automatic way to maintain consistency.

+# Goals

+- Not intermediate server dependencie.
+- Not opening ports
+- Not public IP

 ## Features

 - **Git-Powered:** Uses a Git repository for robust and reliable file synchronization.